AlexArnold-sussex/discnet-hpc/Tutorials/HPC/README.md

 ## Run an interactive job

 In this exercise we will run some simple “R” commands interactively on a compute node.
-Please read the related article HERE on how to run interactive jobs on SCIAMA-4.

 ### Exercises
 - First we need to allocate resources (here 1 task/core by default) on a compute node and run a shell on it: